fospo/gh-pyxplorer/README.md

 # GitHub pyxplorer

+You have a GitHub organization and you want to explore it?
-Simple interactive program to explore a GitHub organization and extract some information.
+With this simple interactive crawler you can explore a GitHub {organization, repository, or a list of repositories} and extract some insightful information.
-It uses GitHub's API.
+Please note: it uses GitHub's API.

 # Options

-### -d, --dry-run, Dry run option

-This option allows to perform a dry-run, nothing will be persisted.
-A Github token is needed in order to avoid GH API's rate limit.
-Pass the organization name after the `-d`.
+The crawler accepts the following command-line arguments:

+- `-i` or `--input`: Specifies the input type.
+This should be either 'org' for a GitHub organization, 'repo' for a specific repository, or 'list' for a list of repositories.
+This argument is **required**.

+- `<name>`: The name of the organization, repository or file name containing a list of repositories to explore.
+This is a positional argument and is **required**.

+- `-o` or `--output`: Specifies the output type.
+This can be 'print' to print the results to the console, or 'file' to write the results to a file.
+The **default** is '*print*'.

+- `-f` or `--fields`: Specifies the fields to include in the output.
+This should be a space-separated list of field names.
+The default is 'name license language'.

 > NOTE: GH heuristics catches if a repo has a license by checking the `LICENSE.md` or `LICENSE` files.
 Here we are digging a bit